rielm/design-resources/sketch-workflow.md

       My base font is usually 16px and I multiply it to 1.414 to get its modular scale then plot down all the font sizes on my artboard with the following text style names:

-      - heading 1
+      - Display 1
-      - heading 2
+      - Display 2
-      - heading 3
+      - Display 3
-      - heading 4
+      - Display 4
+      - Headline
-      - heading 5
+      - Title
-      - heading 6
+      - Subheading

-      - paragraph
+      - Body 2

-      - header
+      - Body 1
-      - subheader
+      - Button
-      - body
+      - Links

       **_Tool : [Modular Scale](www.modularscale.com)_**